 Also read – Best Places to Visit in the Pine Forests of Lansdowne

-Route Map to these Garhwali Villages
+Route Map to These Garhwali Villages

 Here is a step-by-step detailed route map to reach these Garhwali villages – Ghori Khal, Markhora, Pithundi, and Khirsu: